ajschumacher/gadsdc/final_projects/data_sources.md

      * [Stanford Large Network Dataset Collection](http://snap.stanford.edu/data/)
      * [Inter-university Consortium for Political and Social Research](http://www.icpsr.umich.edu/)
      * [The Pittsburgh Science of Learning Center’s DataShop](http://www.learnlab.org/technologies/datashop/)
- * [Kaggle](http://www.kaggle.com/) provides data sets with their challenges, though you won't be able to get their test sets.
+ * [Kaggle](http://www.kaggle.com/) provides data sets with their challenges.
+You probably won't be able to get their private test sets, but you can get the scores that they report on leaderboards.
  * [Donors Choose](http://data.donorschoose.org/) makes quite a lot of data available which could be interesting.
  * [The Echo Nest](http://the.echonest.com/) has some interesting music data with an API that could be interesting.
  * If you're interested in working with a large data set, Amazon has a variety of [public data sets](http://aws.amazon.com/publicdatasets/) that are available through their infrastructure, including Common Crawl and 1000 Genomes.